hakaru-dev/hakaru/docs/intro/probprog.md

 ### The Metropolis-Hastings Algorithm: A Markov Chain Monte Carlo Method

-You might encounter situations where direct sampling from your model is difficult, such as a multi-dimensional model.
-For these scenarios, a Markov Chain Monte Carlo (MCMC) method can be used.
+You might encounter situations where direct sampling from your model is difficult, which is common for multi-dimensional models.
+In models with high dimensionality, sample points tend to cluster in regions so that when a "good" sample is found, there is a higher chance of finding other good samples in the same area.
+This means that we want to stay in that region to collect more.
+In this situation, importance sampling becomes less efficient because it does not consider what other samples it has already found when generating a new one.
+Instead, a Markov Chain Monte Carlo (MCMC) method should be used.

 The MCMC methods are used to sample probability distributions by constructing a Markov Chain.
-A Markov Chain is used to make predictions solely based on a process's current state, so it does not require any memory for its calculations.
-Real-world models are rarely simple, so an MCMC method should be used to help manage computational resources.
+A Markov Chain is used to make predictions solely based on a process's current state, so it does not require extensive memory for its calculations.
+In MCMC, a Markov chain is used to generate the next sample based on the current one, making it more likely to stay in densely packed probability regions.
+As a model increases in dimensions, MCMC methods become essential for the generation of samples because the task of finding high-value samples becomes more difficult.

 The Metropolis-Hastings algorithm[^2] is an MCMC method for generating a sequence of random samples from a probabilistic distribution.
 This is useful for approximating a distribution that fits your existing data.
 The algorithm is included in Hakaru's transformations as the command tool [`mh`](../transforms/mh.md).
 This transform converts